I saw where these posts were based on books and articles by author's like;

 Harold Fruchter was quite adamant that if his Orthodox Rabbi father had know in the least that Pressley was Jewish the rabbi would have let him serve as Shabbos goy.
 It would have amounted to suborning chilul Shabbos.

-"I spoke to the daughter of this rabbi.
+“My parents never had even an inkling that Elvis may have been Jewish,” says Harold.
+“If they would, they would never have considered asking him to be a ‘Shabbos Goy.’”"I spoke to the daughter of this rabbi.
 Her mother, the rabbi's wife, and Presley's mother, Gladys, were close friends.
 Gladys, her mother told her, never said a word about any Jewish ancestry.
 Her mother said that if Gladys had any knowledge of any Jewish ancestor, the mother was sure Gladys wouldn't have hesitated to mention it.

 As I often tell people, the true story of the lovely relations between this rabbi's family and the Presley family is a more important and meaningful story than a story about Presley having a remote Jewish maternal ancestor."

-Nate Bloom, "The Jews Who Wrote Christmas Songs"
+Nate Bloom, "The Jews Who Wrote Christmas Songs".

 I am aware of the "tales" that Elvis’ maternal great-great grandmother, Nancy Burdine, was an immigrant from Lithuania and was BELIEVED to be Jewish.
-But it is ONLY a story
+But it is ONLY a story.

 It is true that some of the first Ashkenazic Jewish families in the "Deep South" were immigrants from the Baltic Sea region specifically Lithuania I know because there are some in my family.
 So "IF" Nancy Burdine -HAD been "one of us" my family would have known.